 Currently, the workforce consists of 1 mechanic (working crew chief maintenance), 2 working crew chiefs (foremen), 1 heavy equipment operator, 1 light equipment operator and 9 additional truck drivers for a total of 14 employees.
 During the summer months, additional part-time employees are usually hired.

-The Highway Department's equipment inventory is well in excess of one million dollars.
+The Highway Department’s equipment inventory is well in excess of 1 million dollars.
 This equipment includes:

-Under the supervision of the Superintendent of Highways, the main mission of the Highway Department is the maintenance and improvement of a network of approximately 140 lane miles of town highways for the safe operation of the motoring public.
-In recent years, the Department has taken on the additional task of new road construction.
+Under the supervision of the Superintendent of Highways, the main mission of the Highway Department is the maintenanceand improvement of a network of approximately 140 lane miles of town highways to ensure a safe infrastructure for the motoring and general public.
 The Highway Superintendent is the custodian of the right-of-way.
-In addition to road maintenance, within the borders of the right-of-way, the department maintains drainage and the removal of brush and grass cutting.
-Recently, the Highway Department has added the service of residential brush pickup for town residents and the community.
+In addition to road maintenance, within the borders of the right-of-way, the department maintains drainage, cuts grass, and removes brush.
+Residential brush pickup for town residents and community is subject to strict rules and regulations.
 The department is accountable to keep four bridges in repair.
-During the winter months, the department is responsible for snow removal and ice control not only to the Town of Evans' 140 lane miles of town road, but also an additional 70 lane miles of County of Erie highways.
+During the winter months, the department is responsible for snow removal and ice control, not only to the Town of Evans 140 lane miles, but also an additional 70 lane miles of Erie County highways.

 Highway Policy Regarding the Delivery of Excess Fill, Wood Chips, Sweeping, etc.

 Any town resident who requests entry onto their property for purposes mentioned must fill out and sign the attached right-of-entry form.
 No deliveries will be made until the form is properly completed, notarized, and returned to the highway department.